Least Wasserstein distance between disjoint shapes with perimeter regularization: Introduction

 In a completely different line of research, in the recent article \cite{LPS}, Liu, Pego, and Slep\v{c}ev study incompressible flows between equal volume shapes, as critical points for action, given by kinetic energy along transport paths that are constrained to be characteristic function densities.
 Formally, viewing the space of equal volume shapes as an infinite dimensional ``manifold'', the critical points for action are geodesics -- they verify incompressible Euler equations for an inviscid potential flow with zero pressure, and \textit{zero surface tension along free boundaries}.
 The authors in \cite{LPS} find that, in particular, locally minimizing action exhibits an instability associated with microdroplet formation.
 They show that any two shapes of equal volume can be approximately connected by what they refer to as an ``Euler spray'', a countable superposition of ellipsoidal geodesics.
 Furthermore, associated with the aforementioned instability, the infimum of action, which is equal to the squared $2$-Wasserstein distance, is not attained.

-{Unlike \cite{LPS}, we do not focus on \textit{paths} joining shapes -- investigating the role of surface tension in alleviating the microdroplet instability alluded to above is an interesting research direction that we hope to pursue elsewhere.
+Unlike \cite{LPS}, we do not focus on \textit{paths} joining shapes -- investigating the role of surface tension in alleviating the microdroplet instability alluded to above is an interesting research direction that we hope to pursue elsewhere.
 For now we simply note that in the absence of the perimeter regularization in \eqref{the functional}, minimizing sequences disintegrate into tiny ``microdroplets'', driving the minimum energy to zero, a form of microdroplet instability (see \Cref{vanishing wasserstein implies diverging perimeters}).
-We believe our technical contributions precluding the loss of compactness via microdroplet formation will be useful in studying the effect of including surface tension in \cite{LPS}.}
+We believe our technical contributions precluding the loss of compactness via microdroplet formation will be useful in studying the effect of including surface tension in \cite{LPS}.

 Finally, we mention some future directions and questions that remain regarding \eqref{the functional}.
 While the one-dimensional calculations in \cite[Example 4.4]{Butt} determine the minimizers depending on $\lambda$ explicitly, the characterization of minimizers for any $\lambda>0$ in higher dimensions remains an open problem.

-Furthermore, we believe that the tools used in this paper are well-suited to study a generalization of \eqref{the functional} in the context of shape optimization for a model of nematic liquid crystal colloids, which is the topic of our future study.
+Shortly after submission of the present article, Candau-Tilh and Goldman uploaded a preprint on arXiv which studies the same minimization problem (see \cite{C-TG22}).
+They obtain the existence of minimizers via an alternative argument.
+They also characterize global minimizers in the small $\lambda$ regime, partially answering a question left open in our paper.